What’s in This Article

 Livermore Wine Country: Wineries and Scenic Tastings

-Because it is less than 40 miles from Oakland, Livermore Wine Country makes an easy day trip.
+Less than 40 miles from Oakland, Livermore Wine Country makes an easy day trip.
 You can taste crisp Chardonnay and stroll vine-lined lanes.
 Visit historic estates like Cresta Blanca and modern favorites such as Concannon and Wente, and soak up wide vistas between pours.

 Small towns nearby add texture with cafés, farm-to-table bites, and quiet streets where you can linger.
 Plan a few stops, pick a designated driver or join a shuttle, and let the valley reset your tempo.
-By afternoon you will feel clearer and more in control of your day, carrying home bottles and the calm that came with honest, sunlit sips.
+By afternoon you’ll feel clearer and more in control of your day, carrying home bottles and the calm that came with honest, sunlit sips.

 Napa Valley: World-Class Wine and Dining